reboot0-de/se-tools/jsdoc/tutorials/ChatMessage.md

 # Stats
 We also offer a special stats object which can be used for moderation purposes.

-This can be generated via `getStats()` and has a structure of `{wordCount: number, emoteCount: number, emotePercentage: number, capsCount: number, capsPercentage: number, specialCharsCount: number, specialCharsPercentage: number}`.
+This can be accessed via the `message.stats` attribute and has a structure of `{wordCount: number, emoteCount: number, emotePercentage: number, capsCount: number, capsPercentage: number, specialCharsCount: number, specialCharsPercentage: number}`.

-The percentage values range between 0 (0%) and 1 (100%).
+The percentage values range between 0 for 0% and 1 for 100%.
+(50% would be 0.5 for example)

 Emotes are also counted as words and might give some unexpected results for `capsPercentage`, since the lowercase letters in emotes might "neutralize" the uppercase letters in normal words.